RestorationsSOS.com - Fire and Water Damage Restoration

 6. Roots

-Be careful when planting greenery around your sewer line.
-If you have problems with tree roots in your lateral, you may have to have them cut periodically.
+Be careful when planting trees and bushes around your sewer line.
+If you have problems with tree roots, you may have to have them cut periodically.